NASA-PDS/naif-pds4-bundler/docs/source/41_npb_installation.rst

 Packaging
 ^^^^^^^^^

-To isolate and be able to re-produce the environment for this package, you should use a
+To isolate and be able to reproduce the environment for this package, you should use a
 `Python Virtual Environment <https://docs.python.org/3/tutorial/venv.html>`_.
 To do so, run::